Government and Politics

 3140 Tydings Hall

-Directors: M. Pearson (Assoc Chair & Prof), M. Hanmer (Graduate Director & Assoc Prof), D. Cunningham (Undergraduate Director & Assoc Prof)
+Directors: I. Alcaniz (Assoc Chair & Assoc Prof), P. Wohlfarth (Co-Graduate Director & Assoc Prof), K. Cunningham (Co-Graduate Director & Assoc Prof), D. Cunningham (Undergraduate Director & Prof), J. McCauley (Honors Program Director & Assoc Prof)

-Professors Emeriti: C. Alford, C. Butterworth, R. Davidson, S. Elkin, M. Franda, M. Heisler, V. Marando, J. Oppenheimer, W. Phillips, D. Piper, G. Quester, C. Stone, R. Terchek, L. Vietri, J. Wilkenfeld
+Professors Emeriti: C. Alford, C. Butterworth, R. Davidson, S. Elkin, M. Franda, M. Heisler, V. Marando, J. Oppenheimer, W. Phillips, D. Piper, G. Quester, C. Stone, R. Terchek, E. Uslaner, L. Vietri, J. Wilkenfeld

 Undergraduate GVPT majors are strongly encouraged to participate in independent research with GVPT faculty members.
 The independent study option provides students opportunities to work one-on-one with a faculty member doing research on a topic of the student's choosing.
 Students should expect to devote approximately 12 hours per week for 16 weeks to the independent study.
 Students should also expect to write a final research paper no less than 40 pages in length.
 GVPT Advisors are available to assist students in identifying appropriate research topics and in selecting the GVPT faculty mentor.